Shopify Setup Guide

 This guide walks you through connecting your Shopify store to Lightning Enable for L402 agentic commerce.
 Setup takes about 10 minutes.

-- Navigate to Settings > Apps and sales channels > Develop apps
+- Go to Settings → Apps and sales channels

 | Scope | Purpose |